Suit: NFL runs 'sham' disability program for injured players

 “I had a great run.
 My name has been out there.
 But I feel like it’s time to step up (for other players),” said Smith, who noted he had twice been knocked out during televised games.
 “We deserve to be taken care of at the end of the day.”

-The other former players who signed on to the lawsuit are Jason Alford, Daniel Loper, Michael McKenzie, Jamize Olaware, Alex Parsons, Charles Smis, Joey Thomas and Lance Zeno.
+The other former players who signed on to the lawsuit are Jason Alford (three seasons), Daniel Loper (five seasons), Michael McKenzie (11 seasons), Jamize Olaware (eight seasons), Alex Parsons (one season), Charles Sims (four seasons), Joey Thomas (three seasons) and Lance Zeno (two seasons).

 Follow AP Legal Affairs Writer Maryclaire Dale on Twitter at https://twitter.com/Maryclairedale